PersonalAccountOrg/HighlyAvailableWebApplication/README.md

 * For LatestAL2AmiId, leave the default value.
 * For WPElasticFileSystemID, paste the File system ID value you copied in Task 4.

-Choose Next .

-On the Configure stack options page, choose Next .

- Note: You can use this page to specify additional parameters.
-You can browse the page, but leave settings at their default values.

-On the Review page, scroll to the bottom of the page and choose Submit .
- Note: The Review page is a summary of all settings.

-The stack details page is displayed.

- While the stack is being created, it’s listed on the Stacks page with a status of CREATE_IN_PROGRESS.

-Choose the Stack info tab.

-Occasionally choose the console refresh  .

-Wait for the stack status to change to  CREATE_COMPLETE .

- Note: This stack can take up to 5 minutes to deploy the resources.
+Wait for the stack status to change to  CREATE_COMPLETE. **Note:** This stack can take up to 5 minutes to deploy the resources.

-#### TASK 6.3: VIEW CREATED RESOURCES FROM THE CONSOLE
-Choose the Resources tab.
-The list shows the resources that are created.

- Congratulations!
-You have created the Launch template which is used to launch WordPress servers.

 ### Task 7: Create the application servers by configuring an Auto Scaling group and a scaling policy
 In this task, you create the WordPress application servers by configuring an Auto Scaling group and a scaling policy.

-#### TASK 7.1: CREATING AN AUTO SCALING GROUP
 At the top of the page, in the unified search bar, search for and choose EC2.
-The EC2 Dashboard page is displayed.

 In the left navigation pane, under the Auto Scaling section, choose Auto Scaling Groups.

-Choose Create Auto Scaling group .

-On the Choose launch template or configuration page:

-In the Name section, for Auto Scaling group name, enter WP-ASG.

-In the Launch template section, for Launch Template, select LabLaunchTemplate.

-Choose Next .

-On the Choose instance launch options page, in the Network section:

-For VPC, select LabVPC.
-For Availability Zones and subnets, choose AppSubnet1 and AppSubnet2.
-Choose Next .

-On the Configure advanced options page, configure the following:

-For Load balancing, select Attach to an existing load balancer.
-For Attach to an existing load balancer, select Choose from your load balancer target groups.
-For Existing load balancer target groups, select myWPTargetGroup | HTTP.
-For Health checks, select Turn on Elastic Load Balancing health checks.
-For Health check grace period, leave at the default value of 300 or more.
-For Monitoring, select Enable group metrics collection within CloudWatch.
-Choose Next .

-On the Configure group size and scaling - optional page:

-In the Group Size section, for Desired capacity, enter 2.

-In the Scaling section:

-For Minimum capacity, enter 2
-For Maximum capacity, enter 4
-In the Automatic scaling - optional section, select the Target tracking scaling policy option.

-The remaining settings on this section can be left at their default values.

-Choose Next .

-In the Add notifications page, choose Next .

-In the Add tags page, choose Add tag and in the Tags (1) section:

-For Key, enter Name.
-For Value, enter wp-ha-app.
-Choose Next .

-On the Review page, review the Auto Scaling group configuration for accuracy, and then at the bottom of the page, choose Create Auto Scaling group .

- Expected service output:

- WP-ASG, 1 Scaling policy created successfully.
-Group metrics collection is enabled.
+* Choose Create Auto Scaling group

+* On the Choose launch template or configuration page:
+   * In the Name section, for Auto Scaling group name, enter WP-ASG.
+   * In the Launch template section, for Launch Template, select LabLaunchTemplate.

+* Choose Next

+* On the Choose instance launch options page, in the Network section:
+   * For VPC, select LabVPC.
+   * For Availability Zones and subnets, choose AppSubnet1 and AppSubnet2.

+* Choose Next

+* On the Configure advanced options page, configure the following:
+   * For Load balancing, select Attach to an existing load balancer.
+   * For Attach to an existing load balancer, select Choose from your load balancer target groups.
+   * For Existing load balancer target groups, select myWPTargetGroup | HTTP.
+   * For Health checks, select Turn on Elastic Load Balancing health checks.
+   * For Health check grace period, leave at the default value of 300 or more.
+   * For Monitoring, select Enable group metrics collection within CloudWatch.

+* Choose Next

+* On the Configure group size and scaling - optional page:
+   * In the Group Size section, for Desired capacity, enter 2.
+   * In the Scaling section:
+   * For Minimum capacity, enter 2
+   * For Maximum capacity, enter 4
+   * In the Automatic scaling - optional section, select the Target tracking scaling policy option.
+   * The remaining settings on this section can be left at their default values.

+* Choose Next

+* In the Add notifications page, choose Next .
+   * In the Add tags page, choose Add tag and in the Tags (1) section:
+   * For Key, enter **Name**
+   * For Value, enter **wp-ha-app**

+* Choose Next

+* On the Review page, review the Auto Scaling group configuration for accuracy, and then at the bottom of the page, choose Create Auto Scaling group .

 Now that you have created your Auto Scaling group, you can verify that the group has launched your EC2 instances.
 Choose the Auto Scaling group WP-ASG link.
 To review information about the Auto Scaling group, examine the Group Details section.

 Choose the Activity tab.
 The Activity History section maintains a record of events that have occurred in your Auto Scaling group.
 The Status column contains the current status of your instances.
 When your instances are launching, the status column shows PreInService.
 The status changes to Successful once an instance is launched.

 Choose the Instance management tab.
 Your Auto Scaling group has launched two Amazon EC2 instances and they are in the InService lifecycle state.
 The Health Status column shows the result of the Amazon EC2 instance health check on your instances.
 If your instances have not reached the InService state yet, you need to wait a few minutes.
 You can choose the refresh button to retrieve the current lifecycle state of your instances.

 Choose the Monitoring tab.
 Here, you can review monitoring-related information for your Auto Scaling group.
 This page provides information about activity in your Auto scaling group, as well as the usage and health status of your instances.
 The Auto Scaling tab displays Amazon CloudWatch metrics about your Auto Scaling group, while the EC2 tab displays metrics for the Amazon EC2 instances managed by the Auto Scaling group.

-#### TASK 7.2: VERIFY THE TARGET GROUPS ARE HEALTHY
-In the left navigation pane, choose Target Groups.

-Choose the myWPTargetGroup link.

-In the Targets tab, wait until the instance Health status is displayed as healthy.

- Note: It can take up to 5 minutes for the health checks to show as healthy.

-#### TASK 7.3: LOGIN TO THE APPLICATION
 In the left navigation pane, choose Load Balancers.
 Copy the DNS name to a text editor and append the value /wp-login.php to the end of the DNS name to complete your WordPress application URL.

- Expected output:

-myWPAppELB-4e009e86b4f704cc.elb.us-west-2.amazonaws.com/wp-login.php

-Paste the WordPress application URL value into a new browser tab.
+* Paste the WordPress application URL value into a new browser tab.
 The WordPress login page is displayed.

-On the WordPress login page:
+* On the WordPress login page:
-For Username or Email Address, enter wpadmin.
+   * For Username or Email Address, enter wpadmin.
-For Password, paste the LabPassword value from the left side of these lab instructions.
+   * For Password, paste the LabPassword value from the left side of these lab instructions.
-Choose the Log in button.
+   * Choose the Log in button.
 The WordPress management website is displayed.

- Note: Keep the browser tab open, you will return to it in later task.
+ **Note:** Keep the browser tab open, you will return to it in later task.

- Congratulations!
-You have now created a highly-available auto-scaling deployment of WordPress application that scales in and out.

 ### Task 8: Chaos testing with AWS Fault Injection Simulator
 In this task, you test the application high availability using chaos engineering.
 You randomly terminate EC2 instances and see if the auto scaling group and load balancer can reroute the traffic to healthy hosts and start new EC2 instances to keep the required capacity.